-Key Factor #1 for a Tier 2 analysis uses an emissions divided by distance (Q/d) relationship to estimate the influence of fire emissions on a downwind monitor.
-If $Q/d \cdot (daily aggregated fires) \ge 100$, then the fires satisfy the Q/d test.
+Key factor #1 for a Tier 2 analysis uses an emissions divided by distance (Q/d) relationship to estimate the influence of fire emissions on a downwind monitor.
+If Q/d • (daily aggregated fires) ≥ 100 , then the fires satisfy the Q/d test.
 A Q/d analysis for August 6, the day with the highest smoke impact in 2018, was performed in the concurrent Exceptional Event Demonstration for Ozone Exceedances in Clark County, Nevada-August 6-7, 2020.
-Even using the smoke from the three largest wildfires and other small wildfires in California for the August 6-7, 2018event, the Q/d threshold could not be achieved due to the significant distance between Las Vegas and the wildfires' origin points.
+Even using the smoke from all three large wildfires in 2018 and other small wildfires in California during the August 6-7, 2018 event, the Q/d threshold could not be achieved due to the significant distance between Las Vegas and the wildfires' origin points.
 Therefore, this document provides no Q/d analyses for this event.